 Funds dispersed by March 31, 2026.

-• Birth or postpartum doulas serving Minnesota communities who have provided unpaid or deeply discounted support during the funding cycle.
+• Birth or postpartum doulas in Minnesota who have provided unpaid or deeply discounted support during the funding cycle.

 • No.